ThomasDeutsch/flowcards/README.md

 Use them for well defined state-transitions, and free yourself from switch-case reducers.<br/>
 `App(state) => UI` becomes `App(flowcards(scenarios)) => UI`<br/>

-The idea behind [user-flows] is to provide an inter-object description of a reactive system.<br/>
+The idea behind [user-flows](https://miro.medium.com/max/1400/1*fTafSXeAHjbELTxDHttWuQ.png) is to provide an inter-object description of a reactive system.<br/>
 Instead of describing the full reactivity of each component object-by-object (like XState),<br/>
 we can define a system by the scenarios we want to enable flow-by-flow.<br/>
 To enable behaviour flow-by-flow is what flowcards is all about.<br/>
-This creates new possibilities in how we structure our code to be in line with the requirements.<br/>

 👉 [this tutorial](https://github.com/ThomasDeutsch/flowcards/blob/master/docs/tutorialTodoMvc.md) will introduce you to the idea.<br/>